DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 In my experience, this isn't going to generate enough of a performance difference that you can measure in seconds.
 But it is going to make a difference overall and it is a generally quick win.
 So, start here.

-One quick way to make sure all of your future components use OnPush when using the CLI to generate components is to make sure you add in the OnPush configuration in your Angular.json file.
+One quick way to make sure all your future components use OnPush when using the CLI to generate components is to make sure you add in the OnPush configuration in your Angular.json file.

 You can find a good article about this [here](https://indepth.dev/overriding-angular-schematics/).

+### Small Components

+OnPush notification is only going to be useful if your components are small.
+Keep in mind that once change detection has determined the component is dirty and needs to be re-rendered, the WHOLE component will be re-rendered.

 ### Run Outside Zones